havarddj/havarddj.github.io/src/pages/teaching/classes.md

+## 2024-2025
++ August 2025: Instructor in TOPS Summer school in Oxford

 ## 2023-2024
-+ August: Instructor in TOPS Summer school in Oxford
++ August 2024: Instructor in TOPS Summer school in Oxford
 + Trinity term 2024: Tutor in Part A: Group Theory
 + Hilary term 2024: Tutor in Part C: Elliptic Curves